Post 911 GI Bill® and the Yellow Ribbon GI Education Enhancement Program

-- 10 Graduate, 3 graduate in the division of Bio-Med, 1 medical, and 18 Executive Masters Yellow Ribbon Program-eligible students for academic year 2020-21 on a first-come, first-served basis.
+- 10 Graduate, 3 graduate in the division of Bio-Med, 2 medical, and 12 School of Professional Studies (SPS) Yellow Ribbon Program-eligible students for academic year 2021-22 on a first-come, first-served basis.
 This is determined by the date a veteran or an eligible dependent’s Certificate of Eligibility (for veterans) or the Transfer of Entitlement (for dependents of veterans) is received by the individual divisions.

 - Graduate students are required to submit their documentation to the Graduate School.
 Medical students are required to submit their documentation to the Alpert Medical School.
-Executive Masters students are required to submit their documentation to the School of Professional Studies.
+SPS students are required to submit their documentation to the School of Professional Studies.

 - This support applies to eligible veterans or dependents of eligible veterans.

 - Maximum funding would vary if a student is enrolled less than full-time.

 - Brown’s contribution for each eligible executive masters Yellow Ribbon recipient will be up to $7,500 annually.
 The amount may vary depending upon timing of the start and end dates of the program in relation to the VA fiscal year.

 1. Students must be an admitted or currently enrolled student in a degree program.

 2. Students must apply for benefits under the Post 9/11 GI Bill with the U.S. Department of Veteran Affairs

 3. Students must forward a Certificate of Eligibility or the Transfer of Entitlement from the VA to the required department mentioned above

 • Certification of enrollment with the VA will be completed through the Registrar's Office.